nddpj00/balanced-diet-menu-finder/README.md

 -   My Mentor for continuous helpful feedback.

 -   EKC course facilitator, Rachel Furlong for introducing me to many new concepts and software and lots of great advice.

+-   All those clever people at the Code Institute tutor support that pointed me in the right direction.